-From Oxford, make a beeline to the pretty villages of the Cotswolds: an area that surely offers one of the best UK springtime breaks.
-Bibury is certainly a must-see; a small village that hides one of the most photographed streets in the UK: Arlington Row.
+From Oxford, make a beeline to the pretty villages that make up the Cotswolds: an area that surely offers some of the best spring breaks in the UK.
+Bibury is definitely a must-see; a small village that hides one of the most photographed streets in the UK: Arlington Row.

 Bourton-on-the-Water is another picture-worthy village, as is nearby Painswick.
-However, with spring rolling in, why not head to the lesser visited villages of Great Tew and Little Tew – both tantalisingly close to the affluent Soho Farmhouse.
-Surrounded by miles of empty fields and hidden forests, these Cotswold villages are some of the most peaceful.
+However, with spring rolling in, why not head to the lesser visited villages of Great Tew and Little Tew – both tantalisingly close to the popular Soho Farmhouse.

-When dreaming of the UK’s best springtime breaks, perhaps you’re imagining only idyllic countryside retreats, or vistas filled with bouncing lambs and fallen blossom.
+When dreaming of the best spring breaks in the UK, perhaps you’re imagining only idyllic countryside retreats.
 But what about using this newfound sunshine to plan a city break?
 Exploring springtime in some of the UK’s most vibrant hubs?

-Until a few years ago, we had never stepped foot in Liverpool.
-In fact, I’m not sure we had even considered a trip there.
-Yet, following our inaugural weekend in this perhaps misrepresented city, we quickly became Liverpool converts.
+Until a few years ago, we’d never stepped foot in Liverpool.
+In fact, I’m not sure we’d even considered a trip.
+Yet, following our inaugural weekend in this massively under-appreciated city, we quickly became Liverpool converts.

 For dinner, head immediately to Liverpool’s Bold Street: a smorgasbord of different flavours, cuisines and cultures.
 Boasting pop-up eateries and established city favourites, dinner here is fun, lively and entirely affordable.